cleder/fastkml/README.rst

 Introduction
 ============

-fastkml is a library to read, write and manipulate kml files.
+Fastkml is a library to read, write and manipulate kml files.
 It aims to keep it simple and fast (using lxml_ if available).
 Fast refers to the time you spend to write and read KML files as well as the time you spend to get aquainted to the library or to create KML objects.
 It provides a subset of KML and is aimed at documents that can be read from multiple clients such as openlayers and google maps rather than to give you all functionality that KML on google earth provides.

 Geometries are handled as pygeoif_ or shapely_ (if installed) objects.